 Mexican wrestling has been declared an Intangible cultural heritage in Mexico City.

 Just like any other Mexican Icons, the Lucha Libre masks are very popular tattoo themes to celebrate Mexican Identity.

 La Loteria is a common game that was initiated in Italy and brought to New Spain (aka Mexico) in 1769.

 It is similar to BINGO but with icons instead of numbers.

-While it was originally a hobby reserved for the upper class, it quickly become part of the pop culture in Mexico and a tradition at fairs, and the icons slowly changed in new versions on the Loteria.
+While it was originally a hobby reserved for the upper class, it quickly became part of the pop culture in Mexico and a tradition at fairs, and the icons slowly changed into new versions of the Loteria.

-In 1878 the game was even distributed to the Mexican soldier together with their supplies and the images used in the cards have become iconic in the Mexican culture such as the Soldier ( El Soldado) el Nopal (cactus leaf) el Alacran (scorpion), the siren, and so forth.
+The images used in the cards have become iconic in Mexican cultures, such as the Soldier ( El Soldado), el Nopal (cactus leaf), el Alacran (scorpion), the siren, and so forth.

 The game is still played during family gatherings.
-If you want to give it a try and see the full set of imagery you can get it easily on Amazon for just 6 USD.
+If you want to try it and see the full set of imagery, you can get it easily on Amazon for just 6 USD.